MikeHopley/ftl-ships-strategy/index.md

 ## Engi A

 Shields-3, shields-4, then look for a weapon.
-Consider starting your engines Engi on doors.

 Early on, micromanage the drone to break a shield for your ion, which can then rapidly take down weapons.
 Against harmless ships, try ionising O2 for a crew kill (and this is a good reason for rushing shields-4).